 From fungus to butterfly

 Fortunately, I was allowed to change roles and was given a suit in which I became a symbiosis of human, butterfly and orchid.
 I kept my arms!
-Indeed, they were augmented with antennae whose actual sensory input proved technically unfeasible.
+Indeed, they were augmented with antennae whose actual sensory input proved technically infeasible.
 That had seemed very exciting to me: how does an insect feel?

 Actually, I should have moved squatting in the heavy suit, but most thigh muscles are not strong enough for that.
 I was allowed to remain upright.
 My suit was less extreme than that of the toad and the slime fungus, my experience will certainly be different from that of the other participants.
 I didn't have to struggle with what I suddenly couldn't do, but rather felt like I could do more.
 I could fly!